-The amendment includes mapping that establishes artificially low minimum densities for the subject lands.
-We are writing to request that the policies be modified to include more meaningful minimum densities, that will serve as an incentive to achieve intensification at the relevant transit station areas.
-This submission is also accompanied by a planning report from MHBC.
+The South Parcel and the North Parcel (collectively, the "Subject Lands") are within Site and Area Specific Policy 675 (the Fairbank Station Major Transit Station Area) established by OPA 570.
+The amendment includes mapping that establishes artificially low minimum densities for the Subject Lands.
+We are writing to request that the policies be modified to include more meaningful minimum densities, that will serve as an incentive to achieve intensification at the relevant Major Transit Station Areas.
+This submission is also accompanied by a planning report by WND Associates.

-The City of Toronto has adopted Official Plan Amendment 570, which establishes Major Transit Station Area policies for 57 Major Transit Station Areas.
-The amendment includes mapping for each major transit station area that includes minimum densities.
+The City of Toronto has adopted OPA 570, which establishes Major Transit Station Area policies for 57 Major Transit Station Areas.
+The amendment includes mapping for each Major Transit Station Area with minimum densities.

 However, these densities have been set at such artificially low levels that the policies will fail to achieve the principal objective of encouraging intensification at major transit stations.
-In many cases, the minimum densities are well below the densities of existing buildings, or approved development proposals.
+In many cases, the minimum densities are well below the densities of existing buildings or approved development proposals.
 Virtually nowhere will the proposed minimum densities serve as meaningful incentives to intensify development.

-We are requesting that the Minister modify the minimum density mapping applicable to lands in site and area specific policy 675 in Official Plan Amendment 570 to reflect higher minimum densities, reflective of existing planning approvals and active development applications.
+We are requesting that the Minister modify the minimum density mapping applicable to lands in Site and Area Specific Policy 675 in OPA 570 to reflect higher minimum densities, reflective of existing planning approvals and active development applications.
 Such modifications will help to accelerate the process of approving intensification applications.
-It will deliver housing and economic activity consistent with the provincial vision, with less excessive process, and in a faster time frame.
+They will deliver housing and economic activity consistent with the provincial vision, with less excessive process, and in a faster time frame.

-Major Transit Station Areas Have Been Established in the Planning Act as Locations Where the Province Envisions Intensification and Concentrations of Population and Jobs that Will be Transit-Reliant
+Major Transit Station Areas Have Been Established in the Planning Act, R.S.O.
+1990, c.
+P. 13 (the "Planning Act") as Locations Where the Province Envisions Intensification and Concentrations of Population and Jobs That Will be Transit-Reliant

-Previous provincial Governments amended the Planning Act introducing sections 17 (15) and (16) which provide for the establishment of Protected Major Transit Station Areas.
+Previous provincial governments amended the Planning Act by introducing Section 17(15) and (16) which provide for the establishment of Protected Major Transit Station Areas.
 Among other things, these sections include provisions for the establishment of minimum densities in these areas.
-To reflect the priority that the province places on the importance of delivering growth in the Protected Major Transit Station Areas, the statute does not permit appeals to the Tribunal of any of the minimum density policies.
-The policy direction inherent in these changes has been maintained by the current Government.
+To reflect the priority that the Province places on the importance of delivering growth in the Protected Major Transit Station Areas, the statute does not permit appeals to the Tribunal of any minimum density policies.
+The policy direction inherent in these changes has been maintained by the current government.

-At the time the Planning Act changes were presented to the Legislature, the Minister outlined the objectives as follows:
+At the time the Planning Act changes were presented by the Legislature, the Minister outlined the objectives as follows:

-"To make the best possible use of our government's transit investments and to help support municipal control over local planning, we are proposing a new planning tool that municipalities can use.
+To make the best possible use of our government's transit investments and to help support municipal control over local planning, we are proposing a new planning tool that municipalities can use.
 This tool would allow municipalities to designate and zone protected major transit station areas.
 The province or an approval authority would approve these policies when they're being put in place and whenever they are being changed.
 When the municipality designates these areas, there would be no appeal of the official plan policies on the number of residents and jobs in the area or on building densities and heights.
-Once designated, the municipality would zone for density and height requirements meant to support transit service."
+Once designated, the municipality would zone for density and height requirements meant to support transit service.

-"There would only be limited opportunities to appeal the zoning requirements.
+There would only be limited opportunities to appeal the zoning requirements.
 Zoning would need to conform with the provisions and standards set out in the official plan and provincial plans and policies.
-Municipalities would be able to plan for and develop transit-supportive densities to ensure that they have residents close to transit to encourage the transit ridership that makes the operation of transit cost-effective."
+Municipalities would be able to plan for and develop transit-supportive densities to ensure that they have residents close to transit to encourage the transit ridership that makes the operation of transit cost-effective.